 Make Animals Out of Yogurt Containers

 I love projects that use recycled items!
 Take yogurt containers, wash them well, and decorate them to look like little animals.
 You can use pipe cleaners for hands, googly eyes, construction paper, whatever you have on hand.
 You can try to do real animals or have each kid invent an animal and then describe it to everyone.

 Play an Object Guessing Game

 Give each child a dark-colored bag or a pillowcase.
 They have to go through the house and pick an item (it can be anything or something related to a theme).
 They place the item inside the bag and pass the bag around.
 Everyone can feel the item and have to guess what is inside.

 Go Through Old Clothes and Toys

 Do you have boxes and closets full of old clothes and toys?
 It’s time to clean it out!
-Go through the items and decided what you should keep, what can be re-purposed, and what can be given away or sold.
-Have fun with it and have the kids make some decisions.
+Go through the items and decide what you should keep, what can be re-purposed, and what can be given away or sold.
+Have fun with it, and have the kids make some decisions.

 Bake and Decorate Cookies

 Baking cookies is self-explanatory!
 We like to make this recipe and put sprinkles on top instead of inside.
 Kids can take a chunk of dough, roll it themselves, and dip it into the sprinkles.
 Tons of fun!
 You can also make a DIY cookie decorating kit and have each kid go to town while decorating with frosting, sprinkles, and anything else you have.